 Stargate A.I.
-Version 2.0 is hosted and narrated by Stargate SG-1 super-fan Marc Evan Jackson (Brooklyn 99, The Good Place, The Baby-Sitters Club) and takes place under the watchful eye Stargate SG-1, Stargate Atlantis, and Stargate Universe co-creator Brad Wright, and Google A.I.
+Version 2.0 is hosted and narrated by Actor and Stargate SG-1 super-fan Marc Evan Jackson (Brooklyn 99, The Good Place, The Baby-Sitters Club) and takes place under the watchful eye of Stargate SG-1, Stargate Atlantis, and Stargate Universe co-creator Brad Wright, and Google A.I.
 Lead Laurence Moroney.

 “I really tried to focus on making the story more coherent, instead of it just randomly going off in crazy directions,” explained Moroney “And you can see signs of coherence there.
 And that was by bringing in something that’s called a large language model, which was trained on more than just Stargate scripts, but trained on like, generally how stories evolve and how stories are structured.”